jerboa88/rtg-for-outlook/README.md

 - http(s)://outlook.office365.com/
 - http(s)://support.office.live.com/

 Senders' names are replaced with random American names and attachments are hidden completely.
 Subjects, messages, and folders are replaced with random Lorem Ipsum text.
-See [Dark Mode for Outlook][dfmo_link] for example screenshots.
+See [Dark Mode for Outlook] for example screenshots.

 ## 🤝 Contributing